 Graduate Nurse Residency Workdays

 Throughout the Graduate Nurse year, GNs come together at the Orlando Health Institute for Learning to participate in Graduate Nurse Workdays.
-During these pre-scheduled days, you are provided with additional clinical and professional learning experiences including reflective discussions, a professional development project, and participation in simulated patient-care activities using state-of-the-art human patient simulators in our new laboratory setting.
+During these pre-scheduled days, you are provided with additional clinical and professional learning experiences including reflective discussions, and participation in simulated patient-care activities using state-of-the-art human patient simulators in our new laboratory setting.
 Attendance in these prescheduled days is a requirement of the GN Residency Program.
-During these learning events, GNs also have full access to the GN Coordinators to answer questions and provide support as needed.
+During these learning events, GNs also have full access to the GN Learning Consultant to answer questions and provide support as needed.
 This is also another opportunity to network with other GNs across the corporation.

 Orlando Health Mentoring Program

 As a member of the Orlando Health organization, the Orlando Health Mentoring program is available for your participation.
 After completing clinical orientation, you may discuss with your leadership team the opportunity to be paired with a mentor and receive the support and tools needed to further your success as a nurse.
 Please ask your Learning Specialist for more information regarding this beneficial opportunity.